ritikasarkar18/Sorting-Algorithms/README.md

 <h2>How to contribute</h2>
 Please read CONTRIBUTING.md

-__Please ensure to open an issue prior to contributing! - This helps me keep track of the repo.__
-__Currently not accepting any more forms of sorting algorithms.
+__Please ensure to open an issue prior to contributing! - This helps me keep track of the repo.__<\br>__Currently not accepting any more forms of sorting algorithms.
 Only new implementations of it.__
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):